Graph Neural Networks for Graphs with Heterophily: A Survey: Abstract

 \section{Abstract}

-Recent years have witnessed fast developments of graph neural networks (GNNs) that have benefited myriads of graph analytic tasks and applications.
-In general, most GNNs depend on the homophily assumption that nodes belonging to the same class are more likely to be connected.
+Recent years have witnessed fast developments of graph neural networks (GNNs) that have benefited myriad graph analytic tasks and applications.
+Most GNNs rely on the homophily assumption that nodes belonging to the same class are more likely to be connected.
 However, as a ubiquitous graph property in numerous real-world scenarios, heterophily, \ie, nodes with different labels tend to be linked, significantly limits the performance of tailor-made homophilic GNNs.
-Hence, \textit{GNNs for heterophilic graphs} are gaining increasing attention in this community.
-To the best of our knowledge, in this paper, we provide a comprehensive review of GNNs for heterophilic graphs for the first time.
-Specifically, we propose a systematic taxonomy that essentially governs existing heterophilic GNN models, along with a general summary and detailed analysis.
-Furthermore, we summarize the mainstream heterophilic graph benchmarks to facilitate robust and fair evaluations.
-In the end, we point out the potential directions to advance and stimulate future research and applications on heterophilic graphs.
+Hence, \textit{GNNs for heterophilic graphs} are gaining increasing research attention to enhance graph learning with heterophily.
+In this paper, we provide a comprehensive review of GNNs for heterophilic graphs.
+Specifically, we propose a systematic taxonomy that governs existing heterophilic GNN models, along with general summaries and detailed analyses.
+Furthermore, we discuss the relationship between heterophily and various graph research domains, aiming to facilitate the development of more effective GNNs across a spectrum of practical applications and learning tasks in the graph research community.
+In the end, we point out potential directions to advance and inspire future research and applications on heterophilic graph learning with GNNs.